scholarslab/scholarslab.github.io/collections/_posts/2020-06-30-participating-in-statue-removal-history-crowdsourcing.md

 * when and where it was created/established
 * the person/people that were honored by the statue
 * when/how/why it was removed
+If you write more than a sentence or two, write the first 1-2 sentences, followed by **<!--more-->**, followed by the rest of your text (as with [this example](https://raw.githubusercontent.com/amandavisconti/whentheycamedown/farmville-va-%2399/content/english/post/confederate-soldier-farmville-va.md)) to separate a summary from further detail

 7. To cite your sources, insert **[^1]** at the end of a sentence (change the 1 to whatever endnote number you're on).
 At the bottom of the text, write **[^1]** (or whatever number you're on) and link to your source (don't need to use any particular citation style, could just provide a web link).
 Here's a [post I created](https://raw.githubusercontent.com/Gorcenski/whentheycamedown/trunk/content/english/post/company-a-capitol-guards-little-rock-ar.md), as an example.